-Children who have an identified medical condition will be recorded on our medical register.
-Those who do not require special educational provision will be recorded on the Medical register only and will not be placed on our SEN register.
+Children who have an identified medical condition will be recorded on the school's medical register.
+Those who do not require special educational provision will be recorded on the Medical register only and will not be placed on the SEN register.

 A pupil with a medical diagnosis or disability may or may not have a SEN but what is key is "does the pupil have a requirement for special educational provision to access the curriculum."

-A pupil can be recorded on both our SEN register and our medical register if they have both a medical need and require special educational provision to be made for them.
+A pupil can be recorded on both the SEN register and medical register if they have both a medical need and require special educational provision to be made for them.

-Our Medical Register is the responsibility of Mrs H Clarke (SENCO) and Mr Finlay (Principal).
+The Medical Register is the responsibility of Mrs H Clarke.